 Grandfather Mountain is…

-— and one of the highest peaks in the Blue Ridge mountains (elv.
-5,946 feet)
+— and the highest peak in the Blue Ridge mountains (elv.
+5,946 feet).

-The Grandfather Mountain Stewardship Foundation is a not-for-profit corporation.
+The Grandfather Mountain Stewardship Foundation is a not-for-profit corporation that operates the park.

 The Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.

 All proceeds from sales of tickets and souvenirs go toward caring for and presenting Grandfather Mountain in a manner that inspires good stewardship in others.